BIKA-C/CCC/2019 Senior/README.md

         else if (input[i] == 'H')
             H_count++;
     }

+    // notice: VV cancel each other, so do HH
+    // and VHVH or VVVHHHVH
+    // 4 possible situations:
+    // 0V 0H
+    // 1V 1H
+    // 0V 0H
+    // 1V 1H

     if (H_count % 2 == 0 && V_count % 2 == 0)
         printf("1 2\n3 4");